Remote face to face course

 On completing this course you will be able to develop skills to engage with CALD clients and their families; will have better understanding of the challenges of cross-cultural assessment and sensitive issues that impact on mental health engagement, screening, diagnosis and treatment outcome.
 You will have developed new skills for cross-cultural engagement, assessment, intervention and treatment.

-Before attending the CALD 9 face to face course or starting the CALD 9 online course we highly recommend that you familiarise yourself with topics discussed in the Pre Course Reading for the CALD 9 Working in a Mental Health Context with CALD clients course.
-The CALD 9 course will not repeat or explain in detail the information in this pre-course reading however some of the materials will be referred to in the course.
+Before attending the Module 9 face to face course or starting the Module 9 online course we highly recommend that you familiarise yourself with topics discussed in the Pre Course Reading for the Module 9 Working in a Mental Health Context with CALD clients course.
+The Module 9 course will not repeat or explain in detail the information in this pre-course reading however some of the materials will be referred to in the course.